digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

   configurable timeout has expired.
 * **Data reception callback**.
-In this case, you must register a listener that executes a callback each time new data is received by the local XBee (that is, the device attached to your PC) providing data and other related information.
+In this case, you must register a listener that executes a callback each time new data is received by the local XBee (that is, the device attached to your PC) providing received data and other related information.

 .. _communicateReceiveDataPolling: